News + People

 Dual Language Instructional Specialist Rocio Evans has an undeniably positive presence.
 When she walks into a room, her national confidence, inviting smile, and effortless strands of Spanglish put you at ease.

 Sometimes, this involved giving a tour of her school during an intersession and explaining school culture.
 Other times it meant providing smartboard training and sharing lesson plans.
-Rocio continued to assist other ambassadors, even those at other dual language program schools.
+Rocio continued to assist other ambassador teachers, even those at other dual language program schools.
 She loved getting the chance to help those who were in a setting she knew all too well: new job, new city, new country, new culture, new life.

 Thus, when she received an offer in 2014 – this time, to coach – she didn’t hesitate to accept.
 Since then, she has helped build innovative coaching systems and processes.
 She trained principals and support staff and also created and translated courses.
-She has helped lead ambassador orientations.
+She has helped lead ambassador teacher orientations.
 She assisted in lesson planning and provided coaching.
 “I’ve been on the floor, I’ve been in classrooms dusting things off and organizing books.
-I’ve even stayed to laminate things for an ambassador while they’re having lunch.
+I’ve even stayed to laminate things for an ambassador teacher while they’re having lunch.
 It’s for them.
 To show them that we’re here for them and their success,” she says.

-Applying experience to support ambassadors
+Applying experience to support ambassador teachers

 In these ways and countless others, Participate Learning employees deliver excellent work.
 Stay tuned for more ways in which we exemplify our values in and around the workplace!
 Up next, “Part 3: Seek and share feedback.”